Lavender Flower WaterRegular price $16.00

 Refresh your skin and spirit

-Flower Water is a facial and body mist that elegantly tones, refreshes and hydrates skin and hair.
-Lavender, in particular, aids to reduce skin inflammation and irritants.
-The scent is light, calming, clean and grassy, nostalgic of fresh air on a spring day.
+Flower Water is a facial and body mist that tones and hydrates skin and hair.
+Lavender scent is light, clean and grassy, and nostalgic of fresh air on a spring day.

 Distilling lavender with spring water makes magic